echo-lalia/MicroHydra/CONTRIBUTING.md

 ## Code, comments, and formatting

 *As mentioned above, MicroHydra was originally created quickly and messily.
 Not all of these suggestions are fully implemented in existing code, but these are goals for future code in MicroHydra.*

+#### Use tab characters for indentation
+The debate between tabs vs spaces has been ongoing for a long time, and many coding style guides recommend using spaces.
+The main reason for this choice is that spaces are simply the more popular option, and consistency is important, because the two indentation styles can not be mixed.
+However, tab characters are [much more accessible](https://adamtuttle.codes/blog/2021/tabs-vs-spaces-its-an-accessibility-issue/) than spaces for a variety of reasons.
+Given this project's goal of being highly accessible, tabs have therefore been chosen as the official method for MicroHydra.

 #### Comment heavily!
 As MicroHydra is intended to be accessible and approachable, I highly recommend using many comments in your code!
 It takes only a small amount of extra storage, uses no memory at all, and makes your code much more understandable for beginners.